facebook-atom/nuclide-prebuilt-libs/ctags/README.md

-# ctags-prebuilt
+# ctags

 Self-sufficient fork of [node-tags](https://travis-ci.org/atom/node-ctags) prebuilt for Mac and Linux.
 Read all about ctags [here](http://ctags.sourceforge.net/).

 ## About

-`ctags-prebuilt` includes prebuilt binaries of [node-tags](https://travis-ci.org/atom/node-ctags) for Mac and Linux for major versions of node.js and io.js.
+`ctags` includes prebuilt binaries of [node-tags](https://travis-ci.org/atom/node-ctags) for Mac and Linux for major versions of node.js and io.js.
 It's meant for use in [Atom packages](https://atom.io/packages) where your end-user might not have a proper build toolchain.

 This module isn't meant to be built by the end-user.
 It doesn't include the necessary files for it.